qbic-pipelines/vcftocounts/docs/output.md

 - `bcftools/view/{meta.label}/`
   - `{filename}.filter.vcf.gz`: vcf file with filtered variants.
   - `{filename}.filter.vcf.gz.tbi`: tabix index of the vcf file.
+- `bcftools/view/csv/`
+  - `info_filtered_variants.csv`: table containing numbers of variants before and after filtering and the fraction.
+- `bcftools/stats/{meta.label}/`
+  - `{filename}.bcftools_stats.txt`: bcftools/stats output on vcf before filtering.
+  - `{filename}.filter.bcftools_stats.txt`: bcftools/stats output on vcf after filtering.

 </details>

 VEP annotated VCF files can be filtered for certain flags present after VEP annotation.
 Notably, this enables filtering for variants with certain impact levels or consequences.
-Filtering will produces VCF files holding just the variants matching the specific patterns.
+Filtering will extract variants that match the specific patterns.
+When filtering is turned on, `bcftools/stats` is run twice - before and after filtering.
+The resulting stats are used to compile a CSV file (`info_filtered_variants.csv`) with variant counts and the fraction of variants which are kept.

 ### Concatenate VCFs